Gluejar/regluit/README.md

 -------

 Here are some instructions for setting up regluit for development on an Ubuntu system.
-If you are on OS X you will probbably need to use [Homebrew](http://mxcl.github.com/homebrew/) or some other package manager to install Python and python-setuptools in step 1:
+If you are on OS X you will need to use [Homebrew](http://mxcl.github.com/homebrew/) or some other package manager to install Python and python-setuptools in step 1: